2002 Seattle Seahawks season

-The 2002 Seattle Seahawks season was the franchise's 27th season in the National Football League (NFL), the first season in Qwest Field and the fourth under head coach Mike Holmgren.
+The 2002 Seattle Seahawks season was the franchise's 27th season in the National Football League (NFL), the first season in Seahawks Stadium and the fourth under head coach Mike Holmgren.
 The Seahawks returned to the NFC West for the first time since their inaugural season of 1976, as part of the realignment that occurred when the Houston Texans joined the NFL as the 32nd team.
-The Seahawks opened their new stadium, Seahawks Stadium, on the site of their former stadium, the Kingdome.
+The new stadium was constructed on the same site of their former stadium, the Kingdome.
+The Seahawks began the season in a new conference, in a new stadium, and with new uniforms.